-The timetable for the examination has been set by the Examination Schools and is available to you through Student Self Service.
+The timetable for the examination will be set by the Examination Schools and will be made available to you through Student Self Service.
 Timetabling is an extremely complicated process and once the timetable is published it cannot be changed.
 If you are unable to take a paper at the stipulated time for a religious or other compelling reason, you should ask your college to make the appropriate application on your behalf.
 Please do not ask the examiners; they do not have authority to act on such matters.